 Do not complain all the time

-The majority of parents are instinctively biased to their children.
+The majority of parents are instinctively biased toward their children.
 Teachers should be mindful of the language that they use when addressing parents.
-This means that you take into consideration your facial expression and body language when talking about the challenges that you may be experiencing with their child.
+This means that you take into consideration your facial expression and body language when talking about the challenges that you may be experiencing with your child.
 Avoid describing a student as impolite or chaotic.
 Parents will take it personally and will immediately become defensive.
 The best way to bring your concern to a parent is to commence by referring to the positive things before you move to the negative ones.
 Say, for instance, “Aya is a talented student but she’s struggling with…” Referring to positive qualities make parents eager to listen to you and support you more.

 Don’t judge them… Don’t jump to conclusions

 Being with a parent is the best opportunity whereby you can gather information.
 Make an effort to listen no matter what you think of the parent.
 Judging them is not your business.
 Your business is to be informed about the child in order to solve the problem.
 One intelligent way to do this is to ask questions that grab parents’ attention and make them suggest solutions instead of defending themselves.

 Don’t stay with them when the conversation is over

 Once the conversation is over, avoid discussing other topics with parents.
 Thank them for collaborating, smile, and say goodbye!